json-agents/.github/profile/README.md

 ---

-## What is JSON AGENTS?
+## What is JSON agents?

-**JSON AGENTS** defines the **Portable Agent Manifest (PAM)** — a universal, JSON-native format for describing AI agents, their capabilities, tools, runtimes, and governance in a single, interoperable manifest.
+**JSON agents** defines the **Portable Agent Manifest (PAM)** — a universal, JSON-native format for describing AI agents, their capabilities, tools, runtimes, and governance in a single, interoperable manifest.

 It enables seamless agent portability across frameworks, platforms, and ecosystems without code translation.

-### Why JSON AGENTS?
+### Why JSON agents?

 - **Framework Interoperability**: Convert between LangChain, OpenAI, AutoGen, MCP, and custom frameworks
 - **Universal Standard**: One manifest format that works everywhere